Azure/azure-powershell/src/ResourceManager/DataFactoryV2/Commands.DataFactoryV2/help/Set-AzureRmDataFactoryV2RepoConfiguration.md

 ```

 ### -GitHubConfig
-The Github repo host name.
+The repo configuration is for GitHub.

 ```yaml
 Type: SwitchParameter